Text Categorization and Classification

 - supervised document classification is performed by an external mechanism, usually human feedback, which provides the necessary information for the correct classification of documents,

-- semi-supervised document classification, a mixture between supervised and unsupervised classification: some documents or parts of documents are labeled by external assistance,
+- semi-supervised document classification, a mixture between supervised and unsupervised classification: some documents or parts of documents are labelled by external assistance,

 - unsupervised document classification is entirely executed without reference to external information.